Britain’s carbon market begins trading at higher prices than EU

 “The sole link between the UK ETS and EU ETS is the fact that UK players have kept buying EUA as the best CO2 proxy hedge,” a carbon trader said.

-The first auction of government permits will take place later on Wednesday via ICE, releasing more than 6 million UK allowances to the market.
+The first auction of government permits on Wednesday via ICE, saw more than 6 million UK allowances sell at 43.99 pounds per tonne.

 Companies which need to participate in both the EU and UK carbon markets hope a link will be established between the two to allow cross trading of permits but there are no signs yet of formal negotiations on linking.